Fun Student Activities for the Testing Season

 A MiddleWeb Blog

-These are the months where teachers find their schedules and instruction crowded around a multitude of mandatory assessments.
+The season of testing is just weeks away as spring approaches, bringing the months where teachers find their schedules and instruction crowded around a multitude of mandatory assessments.

 It’s that time of year when, instead of asking ourselves how can I best help my students meet meaningful learning goals, we ask…what’s the best thing I can do when my kiddos are NOT being tested?